 The harassed dissident Kate Thomas, then in her sixties, was in need of Castro to accompany her on visits to the Foundation premises, due to the hostile attentions of certain staff members like Loren Stewart.
 Castro had a solid physique, and was generally a deterrent to the worst forms of harassment.
 However, the unpredictable American heckler had some moods in which he pestered Castro as well.
 More collective staff biases meant that Thomas had to clean toilets instead of being able to express her views in public.
 She was the major repressed factor at the Findhorn Foundation during the 1990s.
 Her books could not be sold at the Foundation bookshop, which was full of dubious works including those of Grof, Rajneesh, and Aleister Crowley.
 In a memorable encounter with another officious American male at the Foundation, the offender shouted at Thomas and said that she must never divulge anything of what had happened to her at the Foundation.

-At one point I pressed for police action against an offending staff member, but my mother did not wish this, and so I was obliged to desist.
+At one point I pressed for police action against an offending Foundation staff member.
+My mother did not wish for this action, and so I was obliged to desist.
 I have mentioned such details elsewhere.
 “I would have no hesitation in advocating a separate court of law for registered charities of the type under discussion” (Pointed Observations, 2005, p.
 212).

 13.22 Reconciliation Mockery

 In January 1999 occurred an event described by the Findhorn Foundation as a complaints and reconciliation meeting.
-This occurrence is well documented, and has received published format (Shepherd, Pointed Observations, 2005, pp. 183-189).
+This episode is documented (Shepherd, Pointed Observations, 2005, pp. 183-189).

 The main subject was a woman who had already been victimised by Foundation personnel.
 Seven years earlier, she had left the community in circumstances of stress induced by Eric Franciscus and others.
 She had been threatened with getting “burnt.”
 Now she returned after being told that things had changed for the better.
 Her initials are GW.
 All she had ever done was to complain at the extreme treatment administered by staff members to Kate Thomas.
 This complaint had been regarded as a punishable offence.